cameronhunter/generator-alexa-skill/README.md

 yo alexa-skill
 ```

 This creates a brand new Alexa Skill, add your logic into `src/index.js` and tests into `test/index-test.js`.

-The generator creates an 'Hello World' skill for you:
+The template is a HelloWorld skill:

 ```javascript
 import { Skill, Launch, Intent, Response } from 'alexa-lambda-skill';